florianmski/Coderwall-Android/README.md

 This app allows you to view profiles available on coderwall, it will evolves when the API will become more complete.
 This is an unofficial app.

+If you want to contribute, please do your pull on request on the dev branch.

 License
 -------